-2. Low Yield of Short Transcript
+4.2.
+Low Yield of Short Transcript

 Short transcripts (<0.3 kb) of high yields can be obtained by extending the incubation time and increasing the amount of the template.
-The incubation reaction for up to 16 hours (overnight) or the use of up to 2 $\mu$ g of a template will be beneficial to achieve maximum yield.
+The incubation reaction for up to 16 hours (overnight) or the use of up to 2 μ g of a template will be beneficial to achieve maximum yield.

-3. RNA Transcript Smearing on Denaturing Gel
+4.3.
+RNA Transcript Smearing on Denaturing Gel

-If the RNA begins to appear degraded (e.g. smeared) on denaturing polyacrylamide or agarose gel (e.g. smeared), this means that RNase contaminates the DNA template.
+If the RNA begins to appear on denaturing polyacrylamide or agarose gel (e.g. smeared), this means that RNase contaminates the DNA template.
 DNA templates contaminated with RNase affect the length and yield of the synthesized transcript (lower than the expected transcript length).
-Before processing the plasmid DNA template with the T7 High Yield RNA Synthesis Kit, we recommend using the RNase contaminated with RNase to assess the quality of the plasmid DNA template.
-If the plasmid DNA template is contaminated with RNase, it is necessary to extract with phenol/chloroform, then precipitate the DNA and dissolve the DNA in nuclease-free water (see template DNA preparation section).
+Before processing the plasmid DNA template with the T7 High Yield RNA Synthesis Kit, we recommend using the RNase contamination assay kit to assess the quality of the plasmid DNA template is contaminated with RNase, it is necessary to extract with phenol/chloroform, then precipitate the DNA and dissolve the DNA in nuclease-free water (see template DNA preparation section).

-4. RNA Transcript of Larger Size than Expected
+4.4.
+RNA Transcript of Larger Size than Expected